PurpleCrumpets/ColourPaletteExtractor/README.md

 Upon opening the application, you will be greeted with a simple quick start guide.
 This explains how to obtain the colour palette of an image, as well as how to generate a report that summarises this information.
-It is also possible to analyse multiple images simultaneously; options to generate the colour palette for all open images, and their summary reports can be found under the *view* menu of the application.
+It is also possible to analyse multiple images simultaneously; options to generate the colour palette for all open images and their summary reports can be found under the ```View``` menu of the application.

 The recoloured image is created by reassigning each pixel's colour to the most representative colour found in the colour palette.
 For the algorithm proposed by Nieves et al. (2020), this is the colour in the colour palette that is closest to the pixel's colour in the CIELAB colour space (the shortest Euclidean distance).

-The graph above shows the relative frequency of the colours in the colour palette when used to recolour the original image.
-On the X-axis, each label refers to the colour's sRGB triplet.
+The colour palette report contains a graph showing the relative frequency of the colours in the colour palette when used to recolour the original image.
+On the X-axis of the graph, each label refers to the colour's sRGB triplet.

 The time required to generate the colour palette of an image is directly proportional to the dimensions of the image.
 It can take upwards of several minutes to obtain the colour palette of high resolution images.
-If multiple images are to be anaylsed, it may be beneficial to reduce the resolution of the images to reduce the time required to process them.
+If multiple images are to be anaylsed, it may be beneficial to scale down the resolution of the images to reduce the time required to process them.
-However, this may affect the make-up of the colour palette, as well as the relative frequency of each colour in the recoloured image.
+However, this *may* affect the make-up of the colour palette, as well as the relative frequency of each colour in the recoloured image.

 ![Quick Start Guide](./colourpaletteextractor/view/resources/images/how-to-dark-mode.png)